Henauxg/ExperimEngine/README.md

 ## Modding and Scripting

 ExperimEngine will include an API for a second language both for scripting and modding.
 A common way of doing this is to embed a language into the host language (here C++), see [embeddable_languages](https://en.wikipedia.org/wiki/Scripting_language#Extension/embeddable_languages).
 In adddition to modding, this allow for quick iteration while working a on a game by reloading scripts at run-time instead of a slow C++ compilation.
-Both _modding_ and _scripting_ have similar needs : there needs to be a _fast, easy to use and powerful C++ API_ Lua is considered for now but this may still change.
+Both _modding_ and _scripting_ have similar needs : there needs to be a _fast, easy to use and powerful C++ API_.

+Lua is the language considered for now but this may still change.

 ### Languages being evaluated